Fixed Penalty Notices

 If I pick up the litter after an officer has approached me, do I still receive a fine?

-Littering offences relate to the dropping, throwing down or leaving of litter so whether or not you volunteer to pick up your litter afterwards, you have still committed an offence and will receive a fixed penalty notice.
+Littering offences relate to the dropping, throwing down or depositing of any litter and leaving it.
+Therefore, whether or not you volunteer to pick up your litter afterwards, you have still committed an offence and will receive a fixed penalty notice.

 I was issued with an FPN and I wasn't given a warning, surely that is not fair?